mnalonso/famiq-permission/docs/installation-laravel.md

    - **If you are using UUIDs**, see the Advanced section of the docs on UUID steps, before you continue.
 It explains some changes you may want to make to the migrations and config file before continuing.
 It also mentions important considerations after extending this package's models for UUID capability.

-   - **If you are going to use the TEAMS features** you must update your [`config/permission.php` config file](https://github.com/spatie/laravel-permission/blob/main/config/permission.php):
+   - **If you are going to use the PROJECTS features** you must update your [`config/permission.php` config file](https://github.com/spatie/laravel-permission/blob/main/config/permission.php):
-       - must set `'teams' => true,`
+       - must set `'projects' => true,`
-       - and (optional) you may set `team_foreign_key` name in the config file if you want to use a custom foreign key in your database for teams
+       - and (optional) you may set `project_foreign_key` name in the config file if you want to use a custom foreign key in your database for projects

    - **If you are using MySQL 8+**, look at the migration files for notes about MySQL 8+ to set/limit the index key length, and edit accordingly.
 If you get `ERROR: 1071 Specified key was too long` then you need to do this.